Hair Loss / Thinning Hair Clinic:

 Laser Hair Therapy (LHT), or Low Level Laser Therapy (LLLT) is a non-surgical, scientific approach in the cosmetic treatment of hair loss, thinning hair, and scalp problems.
 LHT has been tested for effectiveness and safety for over 30 years all around the world and is approved by the FDA for the treatment of thinning hair and to actually regrow hair!

-Our LHT treatments utilize a device which looks much like a hair dyer,
+Our LHT treatments utilize a device which looks much like a hair dryer,

 surrounding your head with 120 therapeutic laser diodes which deliver light energy directly to your scalp and follicles.
 LHT functions on the same scientific principle as that of photo-bio-stimulation; laser light stimulates cell metabolism and helps to repair damaged cells.
 This breakthrough technology has been featured on national newscasts across the country.
 Physicians and Dermatologists are praising this new technology as an effective treatment for hair loss, particularly when used in conjunction with hair and scalp products such as Minoxidil, Saw Palmetto and natural DHT inhibitors.